 November 8, 2018

 Budget 2019 was expected to be a burden with the introduction of the new taxes, plus the pre-budget warnings that it will be the most difficult budget ever.
 The new taxes include a soda tax, digital tax, as well as a departure levy – to name a few.
-Click to read about all the taxes from Budget 2019.

 In an almost anti-climatic announcement (tax-wise), the taxes introduced at the Budget 2019 announcements weren’t all that shocking.
 A total of four new taxes were introduced and six tax adjustments were presented.
 Like everything else in the budget, however, how these taxes affect you will depend very much on the industry and income group you are in.